Agent Skills: SE Dev Server Code Skill

 SpaceEngineersDedicated.exe -console

-This bypasses the Telerik WinForms configuration UI and runs the server directly.
+Bypasses Telerik WinForms configuration UI and runs server directly.

 Configuration

-The server is configured via XML files.
-The primary configuration file is SpaceEngineers-Dedicated.cfg located in the server's AppData directory (typically %APPDATA%\SpaceEngineersDedicated\).
+Server is configured via XML files.
+Primary configuration file is SpaceEngineers-Dedicated.cfg in server's AppData directory (typically %APPDATA%\SpaceEngineersDedicated\).

 Key configuration areas: